Active Exploration via Autoregressive Generation of Missing Data: Experimental details

 Above, $\bar{\mu}_0 \triangleq \frac{1}{|\MC{A}|} \sum_{a' \in \MC{A}} \text{logit}(\mu_0^{(a')})$ and $\TN{logit}(x) \triangleq \log \frac{x}{1-x}$.
 See Figure~\ref{fig:transform_probs} for comparison of the success click rates before and after the transformation.

-\item Randomly select 20\% of the remaining articles to be in the validation set; the rest are in the training set.
-The training and validation datasets contain 9122 and 2280 articles respectively. \end{enumerate}
+\item Randomly select 20\% of the remaining articles to be in the validation set (2280 articles); the rest are in the training set (9122 articles). \end{enumerate}

-\paragraph{Additional training details} During training, we train to sequence lengths of $500$.
-Hyperparameters and early stopping epochs are chosen using the validation dataset. \begin{itemize}[leftmargin=0.5cm] \item \textsc{Flexible NN (text).} This model very similar to the \textsc{Flexible NN} model in Appendix~\ref{app:synthetic_appendix}, with the exception that in place of a two-dimensional $Z^{(a)}$, the MLP head of the neural network from before is fed as input a DistilBERT \citep{sanh2019distilbert} embedding of text data $Z^{(a)}$.
-Also, the MLP linear layers have width 100 and the summary statistics are repeated 100 times. \item \textsc{Beta-Bernoulli NN (text).} This is very similar to the Beta-Bernoulli posterior predictive sequence model in Appendix~\ref{app:synthetic_appendix}, with the exception that in place of a two-dimensional $Z^{(a)}$, the MLP head of the neural network from before is fed as input a DistilBERT \citep{sanh2019distilbert} embedding of text data $Z^{(a)}$.
+\paragraph{Additional training details.} During training, we train to sequence lengths of $500$.
+Hyperparameters and early stopping epochs are chosen using the validation dataset. \begin{itemize}[leftmargin=*] \item \textsc{Flexible NN (text).} This model is very similar to the \textsc{Flexible NN} model in Appendix~\ref{app:synthetic_appendix}, except the MLP head of the neural network from before is fed as input a DistilBERT \citep{sanh2019distilbert} embedding of text data $Z^{(a)}$.
+The MLP linear layers have width 100 and the summary statistics are repeated 100 times. \item \textsc{Beta-Bernoulli NN (text).} This is very similar to the Beta-Bernoulli posterior predictive sequence model in Appendix~\ref{app:synthetic_appendix}, with the exception that in place of a two-dimensional $Z^{(a)}$, the MLP head of the neural network from before is fed as input a DistilBERT \citep{sanh2019distilbert} embedding of text data $Z^{(a)}$.
 On top of the one DistilBERT embedding are two separate MLP heads for $\alpha(Z^{(a)})$ and $\beta(Z^{(a)})$, which are trained together.
-Also, the summary statistics are repeated 100 times and MLP layers have width 50. \item \textsc{Flexible NN (category).} The model and training procedure are the as for \textsc{Flexible NN} from Appendix~\ref{app:synthetic_appendix}, except it uses a one-hot new category vector for $Z^{(a)}$. \end{itemize}

-The models \textsc{Flexible NN (text)} and \textsc{Beta-Bernoulli NN (text)}, which both incorporate the DistilBERT model are each trained for 500 epochs with a learning rate 1e-5 on MLPs, 1e-8 on the DistilBERT weights using the AdamW optimizer with the AdamW optimizer.
+The summary statistics are repeated 100 times and MLP layers have width 50. \item \textsc{Flexible NN (category).} The model and training procedure are the same as for \textsc{Flexible NN} from Appendix~\ref{app:synthetic_appendix}, except it uses a one-hot new category vector for $Z^{(a)}$. \end{itemize} The models \textsc{Flexible NN (text)} and \textsc{Beta-Bernoulli NN (text)}, which both incorporate the DistilBERT model, are each trained for 500 epochs with a learning rate of 1e-5 on MLP weights and 1e-8 on the DistilBERT weights using the AdamW optimizer.

-\paragraph{Posterior Plots at Additional Timesteps} In Figure~\ref{fig:MIND_posteriors_more}, we display posterior calibration and posterior widths as in Figure~\ref{fig:mind_evals} (right), but for additional timesteps beyond $t=0$.